 He also talks about the criticism of his involvement in the Graceland tour.

-We found this interview on an old cassette, which was recorded on an old radio, so the audio quality is not perfect but we like it.
-For perfectionists, we provide a transcript here as well.
+We found this interview on an old cassette, we provide a transcript here.

 NL: Our guest on today's program is ace composer, trumpeter, Azanian patriot, Hugh Masekela.
 Welcome to the program.
 I wonder if you can tell us a bit about the Graceland tour, where and when did the tour start, where have you been since, and what sort of reception have you been getting?